LudovicPhilippe/html5Gaming/README.md

 Note :

 Except for a few updates and a little refactor, this is the project i presented to the jury.
+Ok for Chrome and Safari, annoying cursor pop up on Firefox and some sound's issue.
+IE/Edgle : WebGL being not supported by IE during development, the game will not be accesible from Microsoft browsers.